AyHelloWorld/mini-voicecode/README.md

 mini-voicecode
 ==============

-Code faster using by voice.
+Soothe your tendinitis and code faster by voice.

 All platforms